voodoos/opam-repository-mingw/installation/index.markdown

 You can try the graphical installer:

 * [32-bit](https://github.com/fdopen/opam-repository-mingw/releases/download/0.0.0.1/OCaml32.exe)
-  (updated 04.
-Nov 2017)
+  (updated 15.
+Jan 2018)
 * [64-bit](https://github.com/fdopen/opam-repository-mingw/releases/download/0.0.0.1/OCaml64.exe)
-  (updated 04.
-Nov 2017)
+  (updated 15.
+Jan 2018)

 The installer will first create a customized cygwin environment and then set up opam and OCaml inside this environment.
 The setup should be easy and fast this way.
-However, the installer won't allow you to set custom options: proxy configuration, select the initial OCaml version to install, etc. The 32-bit version will install a 32-bit version of cygwin and then download a 32-bit version of OCaml; the 64-bit version will download 64-bit versions of both toolchains.
+However, the installer won't allow you to set custom options: proxy configuration, select the initial OCaml version to install, etc. (If possible, the 64-bit version of cygwin is installed.
+The 32-bit version is not longer recommended)

 ## Manual Installation